Dynamics of neural fields with exponential temporal kernel: The model and the equilibrium solution

-{respectively, where $a_e$ and $a_i$ respectively denote the excitatory and inhibitory synaptic weights and $r$ denotes the relation of excitatory and inhibitory spatial ranges \cite{hutt2003pattern}.
-The combination of excitatory and inhibitory axonal networks may yield four different spatial interactions, namely pure excitation (i.e., when $a_i=0$), pure inhibition (i.e., when $a_e=0$), local excitation - lateral inhibition (i.e., when $a_e\neq0$, $a_i\neq0$, and $r<1$) giving $J$ a Mexican-hat shape, and local inhibition - lateral excitation (i.e., when $a_e\neq0$, $a_i\neq0$, and $r>1$, giving $J$ an inverse Mexican-hat shape.}
+{respectively, where $a_e$ and $a_i$ respectively denote the excitatory and inhibitory synaptic weights and $r$ denotes the relation of excitatory and inhibitory spatial ranges \citep{hutt2003pattern}.
+The combination of excitatory and inhibitory axonal networks may yield four different spatial interactions, namely pure excitation (i.e., when $a_i=0$), pure inhibition (i.e., when $a_e=0$), local excitation-lateral inhibition (i.e., when $a_e\neq0$, $a_i\neq0$, and $r<1$) giving $J$ a Mexican-hat shape, and local inhibition-lateral excitation (i.e., when $a_e\neq0$, $a_i\neq0$, and $r>1$, giving $J$ an inverse Mexican-hat shape.}

 Differentiating \eqref{eq1} with respect to $t$ yields